polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-7.webp)

-Click the **Add Task** button and input the parachain identifier, along with the name of your project, and finalize it by clicking **Add Task**:
+Click the **Add Task** button and input the parachain identifier, along with the name of your project, and finalize it by clicking **Add Task**.

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-8.webp)